 Meet Our Ministers

-The Reverend Jo Ann Elizabeth Green is our Interim Minister starting Aug.
+The Reverend Jo Ann Elizabeth Green started as our Interim Minister Aug.
 21, 2018.
 Jo, as she prefers to be called, is fresh off a year completing the Chaplain Residency program at Geisinger Medical Center in Central Pennsylvania.
 Pastoral Care is an integral part of ministry, she feels, and is grateful that she had this opportunity to acquire the skills and knowledge that accompanies this program.

 She came to ministry as a third career after years teaching art to 7th Graders and working in the corporate world later on.
 She graduated from Starr King School for the Ministry with a Master of Divinity degree and completed her Internship and Residency at the Unitarian Universalist Church in Cherry Hill.
 This church, along with the Unitarian Universalist Church of the Restoration where she was a Consulting Minister, ordained her.
 She holds a BA in Art and Art History and a Masters in Counseling from Southern Illinois University.
 Jo is a recent UU, only finding this denomination 13 years ago, but her fervor and passion for what Unitarian Universalism stands for is long standing.
 Social Justice and the guidance of the Seven Principles propels her in her daily life.
 Originally discovering Unitarian Universalism in Southern California. she has been a member of two congregations in this state, one also in Northern California.
 Her passions and talents lie in the creative realm, as an actor, artist, and singer (but please don’t ask her to dance much) and revels in bringing creativity to all aspects of her life and the lives of others.
 She has a passion to learn to play the ukulele and hopes to begin to learn very soon!